Milnor fibrations and oriented matroids: Introduction

 In this paper, we provide a purely combinatorial model of the Milnor fibration for any real hyperplane arrangement.
-Our construction is based on a new notion of poset quasi-fibration (see Definition \ref{def:pqf}) recently introduced by the first author in \cite{Mue24_ModFlatsOMs}, which serves as a combinatorial analogue of a topological fibration.
+Our construction is based on a new notion of poset quasi-fibration (see Definition \ref{def:pqf}), which serves as a combinatorial analogue of a topological fibration.
 The total space of our poset quasi-fibration is built from a regular CW complex that is a natural PL subdivision of the Salvetti complex, called the \emph{tope-rank subdivision} (see Definition \ref{def:TopeRankSubdivSalvetti} and Theorem \ref{thm:rksdSubdivMap}).
 This subdivision, in turn, arises from a canonical refinement of the dual complex of the oriented matroid associated to the arrangement (see Definition \ref{def:TopeRankSubdivCovectors}, Theorem \ref{thm:rkBsdLcCWposet} and Corollary \ref{coro:HomeoRkBSubdiv}).

 Firstly, Theorem \ref{thm:MilnorOMPosetQuasiFib} shows that our new combinatorial map indeed has the desired homotopy theoretic properties.
 The proof uses Forman's discrete Mores theory \cite{Forman1998_DiscrMorse}.
 Moreover, it fits nicely into a homotopy commutative square with the geometric Milnor fibration (see Theorem \ref{thm:MilnorOMHomotopyEquivToMilnorGeom}).
 As a consequence we obtain our main result, Theorem \ref{thm:MilnorFiberHtEquiv}: the poset fiber of this poset quasi-fibration map -- a concrete finite subcomplex of the rank-subdivided Salvetti complex -- is homotopy equivalent to the geometric Milnor fiber of the complexified arrangement.
 From this, we derive an important conclusion: the homotopy type of the Milnor fiber depends solely on the combinatorial structure encoded by the oriented matroid.
 This not only affirms a long-standing intuition in the field but also provides a concrete finite model that enables the computation of topological invariants of the Milnor fiber from oriented matroid data.